Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 Company patented and other intellectual property is strictly enforced and proactively protected.

-Company is a privately owned, 100% American company and based in the state of Wisconsin.
+Company is a privately owned, 100% American company and is based in the state of Wisconsin.

 Company strives to intentionally use American domestic components whenever possible.